 Unfortunately, all mosquito breeding sites are not able to be treated because of either size or accessibility issues.
 From time to time the populations of adult mosquitoes present a public health risk or increase above tolerable levels and adult treatments become necessary.
 The tolerance of individuals to mosquito annoyance varies throughout the population but research has shown that if from three to five mosquitoes land on a person at a particular location over the course of one minute intervention is warranted.
 When surveillance indicates this condition is present, adulticide applications are in order.
 For adult mosquito control the Berkshire County Mosquito Control Project uses Duet which is a formulation of Prallethrin and Sumithrin which are synthetic pyrethroids.
 These chemicals are synthetic versions of the natural insecticides found in chrysanthemum flowers.
 Duet is an advanced product that has been shown to be extremely effective at controlling adult mosquito population across the globe.
 The combination of Prallethrin and Sumithrin cause a condition known as "benign agitation" in which mosquitoes are drawn from their resting state allowing greater control of the population.
-This product kills mosquitoes by interrupting neural transmissions causing paralysis.
-This product was chosen because it has a very low toxicity to humans and mammals and breaks down rapidly in the environment.
-This product does have the potential, however, to impact non target organisms such as fish and honeybees.
+In addition to Duet, BCMCP also used Merus 3.0 in certain areas during the 2023 season.
+This product is an organically certified product made from botanical extracts and is water based.
+Our experience with Merus 3.0 indicates that it is effective and can provide adult mosquito control in areas that require organic certification.
+These products kill mosquitoes by interrupting neural transmissions causing paralysis.
+These products are chosen because of their very low toxicity to humans and mammals and rapid breakdown in the environment.
+These products do have the potential, however, to impact non target organisms such as fish and honeybees.
 To prevent adverse effects on the environment and species other than mosquitoes, applications are made only when necessary and strictly according to label instructions prescribed by the Environmental Protection Agency.
 These label instructions provide wide margins of safety for humans and the environment.
-The project applied 104.4 gal.
-Duet in 2022 over an area of 23,628 acres.
+The project applied 121 gal.
+Duet in 2023 over an area of 24,980 acres.
+An additional 3,250 Acres were treated with 17.6 gal.
+Merus 3.0.

-CLARKSBURG 2022
+CLARKSBURG 2023

-Crews from the Berkshire County Mosquito Control Project began larval surveillance in The Town of Clarksburg on 5/17/22 on the known breeding areas in the town.
-A total of 163 catch basins were treated in 2022.
-Arbovirus surveillance began on 6/13/22 and was concluded on 9/21/22.
+Crews from the Berkshire County Mosquito Control Project began larval surveillance in The Town of Clarksburg on 5/11/23 on the known breeding areas in the town.
+A total of 162 catch basins were treated in 2023.
+Arbovirus surveillance began on 6/5/23 and was concluded on 10/5/23.